libp2p/js-libp2p/README.md

 - options
   - `broadcast` - (true/false) announce our presence through mDNS
   - `interval` - query interval
-  - `serviceTag` - name of the service announced (default to "discovery.ipfs.io.local")
+  - `serviceTag` - name of the service announced
   - `verify` - Verifies if we can establish a connection with the peer, before emitting a `peer` event